Pandemic haunts new year as virus growth outpaces vaccines

 The NHS “is going through probably the toughest time in living memory,″ said Siva Anandaciva, chief analyst of the King’s Fund think tank.

-Concerned about the new variant haunting Britain, Denmark on Tuesday lowered the number of people who can gather in public from 10 to five.
+Elsewhere in Europe, Italy and Germany extended their Christmastime lockdowns, Spain is restricting travel, and Denmark lowered the number of people who can gather in public from 10 to five.

-Elsewhere in Europe, Italy, where hundreds are dying every day, extended its Christmas lockdown, German authorities weighed similar action, and Spain is restricting travel.
 France is likely to announce tougher measures Thursday, and Ukraine is closing schools and restaurants starting Friday.

 In Latin America, some warn the worse is yet to come.